cppitems/cppitems/items/001/item.md

 This requires a distribution of the compiled versions for all targeted platforms and configurations.
 Additionally, the sources of the library together with build instructions can be distributed.

+> Can different compilers/versions be used for building the distributed  libraries and later in the dependent projects?

+### Template interfaces
+If a library interface includes templates (or is a pure template library), the full implementation hast to be distributed (*header-only*).

+> Why is *header-only* distribution required for template interfaces?

 ## Build toolchain
 The compilation is performed using a *toolchain* which typically includes a *compiler*, *standard libraries*, *linker*, and *runtime libraries* for the targeted system.

+> Examples for each of those?

 ### Invokation
 The full set of flags when compiling our library can be revealed with